ryanmillerwork/robo_eye/README.md

 ## Robo Eye Controller

 This project drives a pair of fake eyes using an Adafruit ESP32-S2 Reverse TFT board with a PCA9685 Servo FeatherWing.
-It offers two simultaneous control surfaces:
+It offers multiple simultaneous control surfaces:

 - A built-in touchscreen UI with the hardware buttons on the ESP32-S2.
 - A USB serial command interface so a laptop or Android device can issue scripted eye motions.
+- A browser-based console (Web Serial) for logging, quick commands, and freehand eye steering.

 ### Hardware